elvagao66/or4741/midterm_report.md

 * `weekofyear` - an integer ranging from 1 to 53; it denotes the number of week in the year that the data is been recorded
 * `total_cases` - an integer denoting the number of cases

-We noticed that the data are for two different cities, noted as sj and iq, representing San Juan and Iquitos.
-Thus, we will be looking into the data corresponding to the individual city.
+We noticed that our dataset include information about two different cities, San Juan and Iquitos.
+We will compare the similarity and difference of data distribution of the two city to decided whether we could use one general model to make prediction

 ## 2. Data Cleaning
 * All variables were casted to appropriate types: categorical feature like the name of the city was one-hot encoded.